section-engineering-education/engineering-education/content/articles/build-digital-clock-using-javascript/index.md

 This structure should be familiar to you, the ```id = Clock``` and ```class = glow``` will be used in our JavaScript and CSS files respectively.

-To link JavaScript file and CSS file in HTML file, ```script``` and ```link`` tag is used as shown above respectively.
+To link our JavaScript and CSS files in the HTML file, the ```script``` and ```link``` tags are used as shown above.
 Though there are other ways of adding JavaScript and CSS to HTML in this article, I choose to use the external file source.

 #### Second step

-Create a JavaScript file, in it declare a function, I call mine ```displayTime```.
+Create a JavaScript file, in it declare a function.
+I call mine ```displayTime```.
 In this function, declare a variable and assign the JavaScript date object to it.
 But before we go ahead, what is a *Function*?

 A function in JavaScript is almost the same as what is known as a method in Java, it is a set of statements or code that performs an action.
 For instance, you’re writing a program and you need to multiply two values in different instances in your code.
 Without a function or method, you’ll need to always repeat the same code over and over whenever you want to multiply two numbers.
 With a function, you write the code once and call the function that does the multiplication whenever you need it.
 I hope this is clear enough.
 Functions help for code modularity and cleanliness.
 The function is expected to perform just one task in this case multiplication.